Project CYGNET: an ambitious goal to reach the stars

 Spring 2017: Launch Orientation Control Test

-Spring 2017 saw detailed design and manufacturing of our complete Launch Orientation and Control system and High Altitude Lift system.
+Spring 2017 saw detailed design and manufacturing of our complete Launch Orientation and Control System and High Altitude Lift System.
 Additionally, work continued into our communications and control systems and a primary investigation into hybrid rocket motors was completed.
-The semester concluded with testing of our Launch Orientation and Control system as well as the High aLtitude Lift system.
+The semester concluded with testing of our Launch Orientation and Control system as well as the High Altitude Lift system.
 A test flight was completed off of the Launch Orientation and Control system yielding important operational and functional data that will be invaluable in the future.

-Fall 2016 saw detailed design work into the first half of our Launch Orientation and Control system as well as early work into our computer simulations and communications system.
-The semester cumulated in a test flight of our DX3 XL rocket off of a custom built test stand.
+Fall 2016 saw detailed design work into the first half of our Launch Orientation and Control System as well as early work into our computer simulations and communications system.
+The semester culminated in a test flight of our DX3 XL rocket off of a custom built test stand.
 The tests were successful and returned much information that will help us create a safe and effective system in the coming semesters.

 April, 2016: Ground Launch Test

-Orbital's first large system test of Project Cygnet occurred on April 17, 2016.
+Orbital's first large system test of Project CYGNET occurred on April 17, 2016.
 The team traveled to Three Oaks, Michigan to test the custom designed electronics package inside a DX3 XL rocket frame with a CTI M3700 motor.
 The launch and recovery were a complete successes and all mechanical and electronic systems performed as designed.